MinaProtocol/mina/rfcs/0042-networking-refactor.md

 This RFC proposes an overhauling refactor for how our libp2p helper and daemon processes interface.
 This document will cover a new IPC interface, model for separation of concerns, and code abstraction details that should give us more performance options and flexibility as we continue to build on top of our existing gossip network implementation.

-NOTE: This RFC is kept abstract IPC details related to moving towards bitswap.
+NOTE: This RFC is kept abstract of IPC details related to moving towards bitswap.
 Additions to this IPC design will be discussed in a separate RFC for bitswap after this RFC is completed and agreed upon.

 ## Motivation
 [motivation]: #motivation